kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 A `Union` requires at least two types and makes sense with types that are not consistent with each other.
 For example, usage of `Union[int, float]` is not necessary since `int` is consistent with `float` -- just use `float`.
-It's also recommended avoiding having functions return `Union` types as it causes the user to need to understand/parse through the return value before acting on it to write type safe code.
+It's also recommended avoiding having functions return `Union` types as it causes the user to need to understand/parse through the return value before acting on it to write type-safe code.
 Sometimes this can be resolved by using an [overload](#use-typingoverload-to-overload-a-function).

 ### Use typing.Optional when a parameter can explicitly be None